From your Dashboard, you can upload new videos, as well as view, manage, and export your existing videos.

 Creating a Private Map

 Creating a Private Map is as simple as it has ever been to make a new Map within Hivemapper.
-After entering the name for your new Map, click the “Advanced options” dropdown on the top right and select “Create private map”.
+After entering the name for your new Map, click the “Advanced options” dropdown on the top right and select "Private" from the last option.
 After this proceed as normal by selecting the videos you want to upload and starting the upload itself.
 These videos will then be placed within your new private Map on your dashboard.

 Adding to a Private Map